roosta/fif/README.md

 </p>

 <p align="center">
-  Fif is a shell utility to quickly find text in files using fuzzy searching, and a syntax highlighted preview with a surrounding context.
+  fif is a shell utility to quickly find text in files using fuzzy searching, and a syntax highlighted preview with a surrounding context.
   </p>